kyrie-edelweiss/edelweiss-archive/_pages/the-red-king.md

 Her voice is low, steady, the kind that speaks *after* war—when there’s no need to shout.

-> **“This broadcast will repeat until every last loyalist reactionary is found and shot.**
+> **“This broadcast will repeat until every last SPA reactionary is found and shot.**
 >
 > To the enforcers of the Seven Planet Authority:
 >
 > Your currency is worthless.
 > Your codes of conduct are broken.